 Preparing for Test Day

 The official site for TExES tests offers multiple exam preparation resources for free.
-Test at a Glance guides, for example, are available for most exams and provide information about the types of questions and time allotted for each test.
-Full-length interactive practice tests are also available for many TExES exams and include score report summaries.
+Test manuals, for example, are available for most exams and provide information about the types of questions and time allotted for each test as well as practice questions.

 To help students refresh their knowledge and review the topics covered on their TExES exams, Study.com offers several self-paced TExES practice and study guides.
 Each includes video lessons and self-assessment quizzes.
 Some examples of the more than 40 courses available are listed below: